coop152/obsidian-vaults/Logic and Modelling (21111)/DPLL.md

 Unit propagation of $q$:
 - $\square$

-Branch is unsatisfiable.
+Empty clause - branch is unsatisfiable.
 Go back and try the inverse of the chosen literal, which is $¬p$:

 - $¬p \lor ¬q$
 - $¬p \lor q$